BrightspaceUI/create/README.md

 ### Semantic Release

 In order for the release workflow to automatically update the version, the repo needs to be configured with a `D2L_RELEASE_TOKEN`.
 Learn more in the [action docs](https://github.com/BrightspaceUI/actions/blob/main/docs/release-token.md).

+There is also [additional setup required](https://github.com/BrightspaceUI/actions/tree/main/semantic-release#npm-package-deployment) for publishing, depending on whether your repo will publish to npm or CodeArtifact.

 ### Test Reporting